 Is there someone close to you with hearing loss?
 Odds are, yes!
 With over 40 million Americans managing significant hearing loss, that person could be a friend, neighbor, coworker or family member.
-People with hearing loss face significant challenges to how they comprehend speech and navigate communication.
-The good news is, when you help make conversation easier for them, everyone benefits.
+People with hearing loss face challenges about how they understand speech and navigate communication.
+The good news is when you help make conversation easier for them, everyone benefits.
 Here are some tips for better communication with people who have hearing loss.

 Get Their Perspective

-How do you start considering the hearing needs of others?
+How do you begin considering the hearing needs of others?
 To start, just ask!
-If someone is struggling to keep up with a conversation, ask them what would help improve their hearing in the situation.
-Many people with hearing loss will know techniques they can take advantage of to hear better.
+If someone is struggling with a conversation, ask them what would help improve their hearing in that situation.
+Many people with hearing loss will know of things they can do to hear better.

 Depending on how they manage their hearing loss, assistive devices may be available for them.
-These devices can stream the sound directly to their hearing aid.
-Other people may up their speech comprehension when they can lip read.
-Often, people benefit when they can strategically position themselves in a room to avoid obstacles to their hearing like blowing vents or outdoor noise.
+These devices can stream the sound directly to their hearing aids.
+Other people may increase their understanding when they can read the speaker’s lips.
+Often, people benefit from strategically positioning themselves in a room.
+This allows them to avoid “white noise” like blowing vents or outdoor noise.

 Hearing Access for Everyone

-Helping people hear better can make all the difference for people feeling comfortable and supported, whether it’s around friends and family or on the job.
-Many of the ways you can accommodate hearing access will also make you a more conscientious communicator in general.
-This is important, because it means you can help people understand you better, regardless of whether or not they have hearing loss.
+Helping people hear better can make all the difference in them feeling comfortable and supported.
+This applies whether it’s around friends and family or even on the job.
+Many of the ways you can help those with hearing needs will also make you a more conscientious communicator in general.
+This is important because it means you can help people understand you better, regardless of whether or not they have hearing loss.

 Always try to face the person you are speaking to.
-If you are speaking in a professional or academic setting, try to position yourself so everyone in the room can see you while you speak.
-In work and school settings, there’s usually a lot of important information that is conveyed verbally.
-Try to make a practice of making sure notes of meetings and lectures are available so everyone can keep up with the material shared.
+If you are speaking in a professional setting, try to place yourself so everyone in the room can see you while you speak.
+In work and school settings, there’s usually a lot of important information that is given verbally.
+Make sure notes of meetings and lectures are available so everyone can keep up with the material shared.

 Stay in Touch

 While hearing loss can be challenging to manage, today’s world presents a plethora of opportunities for non-verbal communication.
-If a loved one struggles to keep up with a conversation, see if they would like to communicate by texting, messaging or chatting, emailing or even just writing things down.
+If a loved one struggles to keep up with a conversation, see if they would like to communicate by texting, emailing or even just writing things down.

 Other Things to Keep in Mind

-There are other ways to generally help people hear better.
-Many revolve around making and choosing the settings for conversations that are well-designed and quiet enough to allow for focused listening.
-When choosing a restaurant, for example, opt for places that aren’t loud and bustling, and look for seating that is not near the clatter of a kitchen.
-Other spatial features, like curtains, booths, and carpeting can dampen excess noise and make it easier to talk.
+There are other tips for better communication to help people hear better.
+Many revolve around choosing settings for the conversation that is quiet enough for focused listening.
+When choosing a restaurant, for example, look for places that aren’t loud and busy.
+Also, look for seating that is not near the clatter of a kitchen.
+Other features in a room, like curtains, booths, and carpeting can dampen excess noise and make it easier to talk.

 When choosing a place for a conversation, positioning yourself near a wall can also help reduce some problems caused by environmental sounds.
 Walls absorb some room noise and can acoustically help a person locate sound sources more accurately.
 The future of spatial consideration is coming -with the rise of smartphones, apps are under development to help people find quiet cafes, shops and other social spaces with mapping and user input.

-To reiterate, face the person you are speaking to and be patient if you need to repeat what you’ve said.
+To review, face the person you are speaking to and be patient if you need to repeat what you’ve said.
 If they prefer, speak directly into their ear to deliver sound more directly.
-Hearing aids exist now that pair with smartphones, so audio from a phone call or digital device can be streamed directly to the ear.
+Hearing aids now exist that pair with smartphones, so audio from a phone call or digital device can be streamed directly to the ear.

 Get Your Hearing Tested at Hearing Group

 Do you find yourself struggling to hear in conversations or meetings?
 Do you find it difficult to follow conversations in noisy places?
-If you’ve notice changes in your hearing abilities, consider taking a hearing test.
+If you’ve noticed changes in your hearing abilities, consider taking a hearing test.
 This is the first step to improving your ability to communicate with friends, loved ones, and colleagues.
 To schedule an appointment, contact us today at Hearing Group!
 We hope these tips for better communication with people with hearing loss have been helpful.